 Difference in Appearance

-At first glance leopard and cheetah seem very similar.
-But in fact, once you know the tell-tale signs, they are easy to tell apart from each other.
-The main differences you will spot between leopards and cheetahs are their spots, eyes and their build.
+At first glance leopard and cheetah seem remarkably similar.
+But once you know the tell-tale signs, they’re easy to tell apart.
+Like confusing Brad Pitt with Idris Elba… both impossibly good-looking, but hardly identical.
+The main differences you will spot between leopards and cheetahs are their spots, eyes, and their build.

-• A cheetah has black tear grooves between the eyes and mouth, whereas as leopard has more open facial features, with no black distinctive lines.
+- A cheetah has black tear grooves between the eyes and mouth – think permanent eyeliner gone wrong.
+Whereas as leopard has more open facial features, with no black distinctive lines.

 Leopard Statistics: